 Charging Stations for Electric Cars

 This one may not save you money, but it will attract residents looking to reduce their own carbon footprint.
-Making charging stations available is an upgrade that will allow you to charge a little more money.
+Making charging stations available is an upgrade that will allow you to charge a little more money, as studies show 64% of residents would pay more to live in a green community.

 According to a Carmax survey, electric and hybrid car owners are pretty evenly distributed among age groups, but a large percentage of them live on the West Coast.
 Consider your population and the population you’re trying to attract.
 Then, perhaps, install one or two and see how much use they get.